tipam/pi3d/ReadMe.rst

     /usr/local/lib/python2.7/dist-packages/) allowing it to be imported
     by your applications.

-    The latest code can be obtained from https://github.com/tipam/pi3d/ where there is a ``Download ZIP`` link, or you can install git then clone using ``git clone https://github.com/tipam/pi3d.git`` this git method will give you the option to update the code by running, from the pi3d directory ``git pull origin master``
+    If you might want to use features being added in the develop branch (i.e. between issues) you will need to download or clone the latest code from https://github.com/tipam/pi3d/ where there is a ``Download ZIP`` link, or you can install git (bundled in raspbian) then clone using ``git clone https://github.com/tipam/pi3d.git`` this git method will give you the option to update the code by running, from the pi3d directory ``git pull origin master``

 #.  **Memory Split setup**